Mechanical engineers are responsible for the design and manufacture of the majority of products around us.

 See more information on all aspects of student finance relating to Newcastle University.

-Scholarships and Financial Support (UK and EU students)Scholarships and Financial Support (UK and EU students)
+Scholarships and Financial Support (UK students)Scholarships and Financial Support (UK students)

 Scholarships and Financial Support (International students)Scholarships and Financial Support (International students)